 As you know, one of Google’s top priorities is serving relevant, accurate search results that consumers can trust.
 When fake local business listings started to appear on Google Business Profile, the search giant went to work putting a process in place to shut them down.

 Just how serious are the Googlers about finding and removing fake Google Business Profile?
 They partnered with the University of California, San Diego to learn everything they could about the perpetrators and how they can be stopped.

-According to this report, their ongoing efforts to crack down on Google My Business fraud is making a huge difference.
+According to this report, their ongoing efforts to crack down on Google Business Profile fraud is making a huge difference.
 The number of fake listings has dropped by 70% since June 2015.
 There is still quite a lot of work to be done before fraudulent listings are fully eliminated, but this is an excellent start.

 Fake business listings are no good for anyone.
-Since listings on Google My Business populate results in Google Maps and Search, a bad listing (fake, in this case) means bad data!
+Since listings on Google Business Profile populate results in Google Maps and Search, a bad listing (fake, in this case) means bad data!
 And, well, you know how I feel about bad data.
 If you don’t, here’s an article all about it!

 Consumers rely on search results to find the products and professional services they need.
 They use Google Maps to get directions to local businesses.

 Fraudulent Google Business Profiles put consumers at risk and undermine the credibility of the millions of authentic businesses listings that exist on Google.
 Scammers usually create these listing to dupe customers into paying ridiculous fees or defraud business owners.

 Unlike other online scams, fake local listings require the perpetrator to be located near their victims, which, Google says, “fundamentally changes both the scale and the types of abuse possible.”